Bursary places for gifted pupils are on offer at Cheshire’s top performing Sixth Form.

 Whilst this is an academic award the school has allocated bursary funding alongside to enable girls to take up a place if their family is unable to pay the fees.
 This will be subject to independent means-testing but could mean full fee remission.

-If you are interested in applying for one of the bursaries please call our Admissions Officer on 01244 312078, email firstname.lastname@example.org or register your interest at www.thequeensschool.co.uk before May 4th 2018 for entry into the Sixth Form for September 2018.
+If you are interested in applying for one of the bursaries please call our Admissions Officer Jane Taylor on 01244 312078, email her on email@example.com or register your interest at www.thequeensschool.co.uk before May 4th 2018 for entry into the Sixth Form for September 2018.

 Visit the school's website for more information and to register an interest in applying for a 140th Anniversary Bursary please.